davs3275/sbs/med/collier.md

 ---
-4.32 To begin somewhere, consider how the world went in Vespasian's time ; consider this, I say, and you will find mankind just at the same pass they are
+4.32 To begin somewhere, consider how the world went in Vespasian's time; consider this, I say, and you will find mankind just at the same pass they are
-now: some marrying and some concerned in education, some sick and some dying, some fighting and some feasting, some drudging at the plough and some upon the exchange; some too affable and some overgrown with conceit ; one full of jealousy and the other of knavery.
+now: some marrying and some concerned in education, some sick and some dying, some fighting and some feasting, some drudging at the plough and some upon the exchange; some too affable and some overgrown with conceit; one full of jealousy and the other of knavery.
 Here you might find a group wishing for the leath of their friends, and there a seditious club complaining of the times.
 Some were